Robert McNamara as Secretary of Defense: Other naval construction

-The Kennedy administration had inherited the Typhon antiaircraft missile system project, which would use an electronically scanned array radar to prevent the saturation of ships' defenses.
+The Kennedy administration had inherited the RIM-50 Typhon antiaircraft missile system project, which would use an electronically scanned array radar to prevent the saturation of ships' defenses.
+(Note: The early Navy antiaircraft missiles, the RIM-2 Terrier, RIM-8 Talos and RIM-24 Tartar were all initially guided to their targets via mechanically steerable radar illuminators (e.g. AN/SPG-51); all ships had a limited number of such radars, thus restricting the number of missiles which could be guided at any one time and leaving the ship open to a saturation attack.)
 Cost overruns combined with the technical issues encountered during development led to the program being cancelled in November 1963.
+(Note: Typhon would be succeeded by the successful Aegis Combat System.)
 This ended the construction of new cruisers as such: all later ships designated as cruisers were designed with destroyer characteristics, with less capabilities.
 In May 1966, Representative L. Mendel Rivers wrote legal language that mandated the development of the nuclear cruisers due to his experience with McNamara's delaying tactics.